Slam-seeking conventions: Blackwood

 In its original form, Blackwood is an artificial four notrump bid (4NT) which asks partner to disclose the number of aces in his hand.
 With no aces or four, partner replies 5; with one, two, or three aces, 5, 5, or 5, respectively.

 In a more modern form, known as Roman Key Card Blackwood (RKCB), the 4NT bid asks partner to disclose the number of key cards held where the five key cards are the four aces and the king of trumps.
 Responses are stepwise: 5 for 0 or 3 key cards, 5 for 1 or 4, 5 for 2 without the trump queen, 5 for 2 with the trump queen.
 Some prefer to reverse the meaning of the first two responses and the variants are referred to in abbreviation as RKCB 3014 and RKCB 1430 respectively.
 Various methods are used to continue with king-asking and queen-asking bids.

+Both Blackwood and RKCB work well when spades are trump, but run the risk of bidding too high when a lower suit, such as clubs, is trump.
+There exist similar conventions that try to work around this shortcoming.
+One of the most popular of these is Kickback, in which the asking bid is 4 of the next strain above the trump suit, rather than always being 4NT, with the step responses identical to RKCB (e.g., 3 steps up shows 2 or 5 key cards without the queen).
+This conserves bidding space and lets the partnership sign off in 5 of the trump suit regardless of what suit is trump and regardless of how many key cards have been shown.